The Commission Math // Run Your Own Number

 Option one: do it yourself.
 The $499 websites are real.
 They'll put your house on the MLS and hand you the wheel: pricing, photos, showings, buyer screening, negotiation, disclosures and their liability, escrow chasing.
 Some people pull it off.
 If you have the time, the stomach, and a cooperative market, it's the cheapest ticket in the building.
 It should be.
 You're the one doing the job.

 Option two: the percentage agent.
 Real service, often excellent service, from people who work hard.
 You just read what the fee structure does regardless of how good they are: it prices the zip code, and it puts a clock inside your negotiation.
-The deeper side-by-side is in fixed fee versus percentage commission.
+The deeper side-by-side is in why the percentage commission model is broken.

-Option three: full service at a fixed fee.
+Option three: full service, priced to the work.
 Everything option two does, the pricing strategy, the prep, professional photography every time, the AI systems I build myself so a 2am buyer inquiry gets answered at 2am, the negotiation, the escrow babysitting, me answering my own phone.
-For $17,000, fixed, known before we shake hands.
-The line-item version is in what the $17,000 fee actually covers.
+For a number known before we shake hands.
+The line-item version is in what listing representation actually covers.

 One More Thing Your Fee Should Never Touch